-19. For the purpose of making the NFAAR-HY clear and unambiguous, terms are defined and used in a way that facilitates the succinct expression and combination of complex ideas.
+19. For the purpose of making the NFAAR-PGT clear and unambiguous, terms are defined and used in a way that facilitates the succinct expression and combination of complex ideas.
 Such usage will be as set out in Appendix 2: Definitions.
 Lists of definitions relating to programmes of study, to components of assessment, and to assessment procedure, are provided in the introduction to the Appendix.
-Some of the definitions apply particularly to Honours Year programmes as used in the NFAAR-HY, some only to the programmes and awards described in other NFAAR documents.
+Some of the definitions apply particularly to only first degrees as used in the NFAAR-UG, some only to the programmes and awards described in the NFAAR-PGT.
 All are included Appendix 2: Definitions, in order to help make such differences clearer, where appropriate.